cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

       **Vision:**

-      Our aim is to become the top provider of cloud detection datasets across multiple optical remote sensing sensors.
-We are dedicated to providing researchers and industries with the necessary models and datasets to accurate perform cloud screening.
+      Our aim is to become the most reliable provider of cloud semantic annotations across multiple optical remote sensing sensors.
+We strive to provide researchers and industries with the necessary models and datasets to perform accurate cloud screening.

   projects:
     active: true